FS-DETR: Few-Shot DEtection TRansformer with prompting and without re-training: Pre-training process

 Transformer based architectures are known to generally be more data-hungry than their homologous CNNs~\cite{dosovitskiy2020image,carion2020end}.
 To alleviate this, we introduce a label-free pre-training step that closely mimics the training stage.

 More specifically, at train time, for any given input image, we crop a set of patches according to the object proposals produced by Selective Search~\cite{uijlings2013selective}~\footnote{ Selective Search is a \textbf{training-free} generic region proposal algorithm that computes a hierarchical grouping of image regions based on color, texture, size and shape, and hence, has no notion of object classes. }.
 Each of these patches represents an object (belonging to some class) and can be mapped to a pseudo-class, by associating it to a different pseudo-class embedding.
 Note, that random patches can be used too, but the former leads to faster convergence.
 The goal of the network is to predict the location of these patches (\ie object templates).
 To make the task harder, the patches (templates) are augmented using a set of random transformations before being passed to the backbone.
 Finally, the network is trained using a regression (for the bounding boxes) and a classification loss.
-As opposed to the supervised training stage, the classification loss is reduced to a binary classification problem: object/no object.
-The model is then trained using the hyper-parameters described in Section~\ref{sec:supp-impl} while the ResNet based backone is initialised from a model pre-trained on Imagenet without supervision (SwAV~\cite{caron2020unsupervised}).
-The process is illustrated in Fig.~\ref{fig:pretraining}.
+As opposed to the supervised training stage, the classification loss is reduced to a binary classification problem \adrian{initially}: object/no object \adrian{and then to the proposed loss, after this warm-up}.
+The model is then trained using the hyper-parameters described in Section~\ref{sec:supp-impl} while the ResNet based backone is initialised from a model pre-trained on Imagenet without supervision (SwAV~\cite{caron2020unsupervised}). \adrian{Note that unlike~\cite{dai2021up,bar2022detreg} that also make use of unsupervised detection-centric training, our work concatentes a set of templates as prompts, instead of grouped-based summation, uses a differnt trainign objective and makes use of negative templates.} The process is illustrated in Fig.~\ref{fig:pretraining}.

 \textbf{Pre-training dataset} For our DETR pre-training, we used the images belonging to the base classes from COCO (60 classes in total) and ImageNet-100 (a subset of ImageNet introduced in~\cite{tian2019contrastive}).
 We note the following: firstly, there is no overlap between COCO base classes and VOC and COCO novel classes.
 Secondly, ImageNet-100 contains classes that can be matched to 7 out of 20 VOC classes (bird, cat, dog, boat, car, motorcycle and chair).
 Specifically, split-1 of VOC novel classes contains 2/5 classes (bird and motorbike) that overlap with ImageNet-100, split-2 0/5 and split-3 3/5 (boat, cat and motorbike).
 Please note that NONE of the labels in ImageNet-100 (or COCO) are used at any stage of the pre-training.
 While we agree that the underlying data distribution, even for unsupervised learning is important, judging from the results from Tables 1 and 2 the gains in absolute terms offered by our approach are consistent across all 3 sets (note that split-2 has no overlap at all).